 New strategies to boost economic growth in 2016

 In order to encourage purchases in mainland China, brands have begun to align their prices internationally.
-Brands like Chanel and Cartier began to give less profit margins to daigou merchants and gradually reduce the price gap between Europe and Asia.
+Brands like Chanel and Cartier began to give fewer profit margins to Daigou merchants and gradually reduce the price gap between Europe and Asia.
 Last March, Chanel was the first luxury brand to have dropped the prices of handbags in China.
 Chanel has influenced other brands with this approach as Cartier and Gucci followed suit and also reduced prices.

 These strategies are a response to the depreciation of currencies such as the euro and the RMB, aligning prices internationally.
-Brands contribute significantly to the reduction of the illegal daigou market and will help to increase consumption in China and the economic growth of China in 2016.
+Brands contribute significantly to the reduction of the illegal Daigou market and will help to increase consumption in China and the economic growth of China in 2016.

 Luxury brands must constantly work on new collections develop a Chinese tailored image to better satisfy Chinese customers.
-The new generation of wealthy Chinese are looking for new style to distinguish themselves and this is why luxury brands should communicate more with Chinese consumers and target their needs.
+The new generation of wealthy Chinese are looking for a new style to distinguish themselves and this is why luxury brands should communicate more with Chinese consumers and target their needs.